A New Class of String Transformations for Compressed Text Indexing: Notation and background

 \subsection{Number of runs minimization}

-The problem of minimizing the number of runs in a transformed string has been studied initially for collections of (relatively short) strings because of the relevance of this setting for bioinformatics applications~\cite{CoxBauerJakobiRosone2012,beetl,Li2014ropebwt}.
-String collections are usually transformed with the Extended BWT~\cite{MantaciRRS07} (EBWT) or with an EBWT variant in which a distinct end-marker is appended to each string, making the collection ordered.
-In~\cite{CoxBauerJakobiRosone2012,BauerCoxRosoneCPM11,BauerCoxRosoneTCS2013} the authors introduce some heuristics for reordering the strings on-the-fly during the EBWT construction in order to reduce the number of runs.
+The problem of minimizing the number of runs in a transformed string has been studied initially for collections of (relatively short) strings because of the relevance of this setting for bioinformatics applications~\cite{CoxBauerJakobiRosone2012,Li2014ropebwt}.
+String collections are usually transformed with the Extended BWT~\cite{MantaciRRS07} (EBWT) or with an EBWT variant in which a distinct end-marker is appended to each string, making the collection ordered~\cite{BauerCoxRosoneCPM11,BauerCoxRosoneTCS2013}.
+In~\cite{CoxBauerJakobiRosone2012} the authors introduce some heuristics for reordering the strings on-the-fly during the EBWT construction in order to reduce the number of runs.
 Experiments show that these heuristics yields a significant improvement in the overall compression.
 Recently, the authors of~\cite{BentleyGT19,esa/BentleyGT20} extended these results obtaining an offline linear time algorithm for finding the string reordering yielding the minimum number of runs, and showing that the optimal reordering can reduce the number of runs by a factor $\Omega(\log_{\sigma} n)$, where $n$ is the sum of the string lengths and $\sigma$ is the alphabet size.
+The authors in~\cite{CGLR_DCC2023} present the first tool that guarantees to output a BWT of a string collection with minimal number of runs, in terms of reordering of input strings.
 The authors of~\cite{cazauxRivals2019} consider instead the case in which the {\em same} end-marker is appended to each string and for this setting provide an $\Oh(\sigma n)$ time algorithm to find the string reordering that minimize the number of BWT runs.
-See~\cite{CenzatoLiptak2022} for a recent review of BWT variants for string collections and their properties with respect to the number of runs.
+See~\cite{CenzatoL22} for a recent review of BWT variants for string collections and their properties with respect to the number of runs.

 The problem of minimizing the number of runs in a single-string BWT has been studied in~\cite{esa/BentleyGT20} where the authors prove that the decision problem of finding the alphabet permutation that minimizes the number of runs in the BWT is NP-complete and the optimization variant is APX-hard.
 Note that, by introducing new BWT variants, we are adding a new dimension to the run minimization problem: in addition to minimizing over alphabet or string reorderings, we can also minimize over a given class of BWT variants.